-The analytical data collected for OU 02 includes data for:
+The analytical data collected on this site includes data for:

+- air

 - groundwater

 - surface water

 - soil

 - sediment

 - soil vapor

 - indoor air

 - sub-slab vapor

 6.1.1: Standards, Criteria, and Guidance (SCGs)

 The remedy must conform to promulgated standards and criteria that are directly applicable or that are relevant and appropriate.
 The selection of a remedy must also take into consideration guidance, as appropriate.
 Standards, Criteria and Guidance are hereafter called SCGs.